einar-hjortdal/sessions/src/redict_store.md

 mut rso := RedictStoreOptions{}
 mut jwto := JsonWebTokenOptions{
-  // Provide a secret to encrypt the value of the cookies.
-  // It is recommended to use environment variables to store such secrets.
   secret: os.get_env(COOKIE_SECRET)
   // For more information, check out the jwt.v file
 }